microsoft/NetPassage/README.md

 The `NetPassage` utility is constructed from the following parts:

+1. Azure Relay service deployed to Azure
-1. NetPassage client console app
+2. NetPassage client console app
-2. Microsoft.HybridConnections.Core - the library containing the common modules and services used by NetPassage
+3. Microsoft.HybridConnections.Core - the library containing the common modules and services used by NetPassage

+### Deploying Azure Relay Service for NetPassage

+In order to deploy Azure Relay service to host NetPassage hybrid connections, you can follow these steps:

+1. Create a Relay namespace by using the Azure portal.
+For detailed steps, follow this [guidance](https://learn.microsoft.com/en-us/azure/azure-relay/relay-create-namespace-portal)
+1. Create a hybrid connection in that namespace by using the Azure portal.
+For detailed steps, follow this [guidance](https://learn.microsoft.com/en-us/azure/azure-relay/relay-hybrid-connections-dotnet-get-started#create-a-hybrid-connection)

+>IMPORTANT!
+When creating a hybrid connection, leave the `Requires Client Authorization` checkbox off.
+This is required for NetPassage tunneling to work in Microsoft Teams environment.

+1. Create `Shared access policies` for all your hybrid connections (if more than one is required) and save the policy name and the key to be used later when configuring `NetPassage.json` properties.

 ### Building with Microsoft Visual Studio 2019 or higher